La’o Hamutuk

 In June 2017, La'o Hamutuk presented As Bayu-Undan dries up: challenges and opportunities (also PowerPoint and paper).
 Our 2019 paper After the oil runs dry: Timor-Leste economics and government finances includes additional information about the implications of petroleum dependency.

 The Boundary Treaty that took effect in August 2019 opened the way further development of Buffalo, Chuditch, Sunrise and other areas.
-During first half of 2020, the Covid-19 pandemic and simultaneous fall in global oil and gas prices, made many companies and investors more cautious about continuing financially marginal projects, such as those in Timor-Leste.
-The future is uncertain.
+During 2020, the Covid-19 pandemic and simultaneous fall in global oil and gas prices made many companies and investors more cautious about continuing financially marginal projects, such as those in Timor-Leste.

 Futuru